ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 ## [From _The Albany register._](https://chroniclingamerica.loc.gov/lccn/sn84022643/1877-07-06/ed-1/seq-2)

 #### 1877-07-06 &middot; Albany, Or.

 <table style="width: 100%;"><tr><td style="width: 50%">

-Court stands adjourned for the
-term.&quot; Then the Sherift and Clerk and
-Indian sit down in the sagebrush and
-play Indian poker, and the Judge bids
-them a pleasant good-bye and drives
-on.
-Austin, Rectilk.
-Everlasting Fence Posts.
-A cor­
 respondent of the TVestcrn Rural says :
 I discovered many years ago that wood
 could be made to last longer than iron